Pinus lumholtzii

 Pinus lumholtzii, the Lumholtz's pine or pino triste ('sad pine' in Spanish), is a species of conifer in the family Pinaceae.
-It is endemic to northwestern Mexico.
+It is a pine endemic to northwestern Mexico.
 It is named after Norwegian explorer Carl Sofus Lumholtz.

 This pine occurs only in the states of Chihuahua, Durango, Zacatecas, Nayarit, Jalisco, Aguascalientes (29° to 22° North latitude).
 It grows at 1600–3000 m in elevation.
 It grows in warm temperate and cool climates, with summer rainfall.

 Pinus lumholtzii grows to 15–20 m tall.

 It is on the IUCN Red List of endangered plant species in Mexico.